Skip to main content

 • how to identify potential business ideas from science and technology research and to synthesize a feasible action plan for a start-up company

 Knowing the market needs, customer preferences and business pain points are crucial for startup particularly in its early stage.
-Dr. Rocky Law will try to hand-in-hand go through the company formation process with students from the market segment identification to business model generation.
+The course instructor will try to hand-in-hand go through the company formation process with students from the market segment identification to business model generation.
 Students will learn how to:

 • identify customers’ needs and market situations